girl in pink sweatshirt

 Emotional Healing Books

-• Why Do I Feel So Sad? – Helps children identify and express complex feelings.
+• Why Do I Feel So Sad? – Helps children identify and express complex feelings and understand their own grief.

 • The Garden of Memories – A comforting story that helps children navigate grief, start healing, and keep love alive.

-• You’ll Find Me – A reassuring book that reminds children love is never lost.
+• You’ll Find Me – A reassuring book that talks about loss and reminds children love is never lost.

 Activity & Coping Books